Troubleshooting and FAQs

 The paid license includes an annual maintenance fee that covers patches for bugs and vulnerabilities.

-Customers are notified when a new version is released and can download it from the INIT repository, independent of the Confluent hub.
-This allows us to deliver patches much faster.
+In order to deliver patches quickly, customers are notified when a new version is released, and can download it directly from the INIT repository.

 What is the ETA for new features or bug fix requests?